BitcoinDesign/Guide/guide/flexible-wallet.md

 4. Add the emergency key set that is available immediately (1-of-1 in our case).
 5. Register the corresponding signing key.

 One thing to consider is the fact that the wallet is created only after these steps are completed In our example, this means completing quite a lot of tasks both in the wallet application itself as well as on the hardware signing devices.
-For this reason we want the application to be able to save the current state of the wallet creation progress locally, so that users can finish the process later on, if they need to.
+For this reason we want the application to be able to save the current state of the wallet creation progress locally, so that users can finish the process later on if they need to.

 #### Creating the primary key set